top of page

 Inside training underwear there's an extra front panel to absorb pee.
 Cloth training pants by Earth Baby Clothing.

-• For your toddler?
-Less feeling like he’s had another miss.
+• For your toddler: Less feeling like they've had another miss, so confidence stays high

 3. Cloth training pants are a must-have for potty training at night.

-Across brands, what I've found is potty training underwear tend to feel cozy, soft, and feel more forgiving around the waist (they stretch nicely).
+Across brands, I’ve found cloth training pants tend to feel softer and feel more forgiving around the waist compared to basic toddler underwear.

-Okay, so now that you understand why I’m such a megafan of cloth training pants, WHICH ones do I like?
+Okay, so now that you understand why I’m such a megafan of cloth training pants...which ones do I actually recommend?

-I waded through tons of cloth training pants (or potty training pants) online to find the absolute best picks for potty training toddlers.
+I combed through cloth training pants online to find the best picks for potty training toddlers.

 What did I use as a mama?

-When I was shopping for toddler underwear as a mama, I stumbled on hemp cloth training pants.
-(This was long before I became a potty training consultant.)
+When I was shopping for toddler underwear as a mama (long before I became a potty training consultant), I stumbled on hemp cloth training pants.

-Back when we lived in Brooklyn, I often peeked into a local baby shop (now called The Wild).
-I bought my daughter’s cloth diapers there, so it felt natural to scout out potty training underwear picks at the same trusted spot.
+Back when we lived in Brooklyn, I used to peek into a local baby shop (now called The Wild).
+I bought my daughter’s cloth diapers there, so it felt natural to scout out potty training underwear at the same trusted spot.

 They were winners.

-They washed well, stayed soft, handled minor dribbles, and looked super sweet.
-They were worth the $12 a-pair investment I spent on them.
+They washed well, stayed soft, handled dribbles, and looked adorable.
+And at $12 a pair, they were worth it.

 I cloth diapered my kids and loved having a stash of diapers ready to go when I had my second.
-It saves money in the long-run and is one step towards being mindful of sustainability (since I’m trying to work on simple changes in my everyday life.)
+Those handmade cloth training pants handled wash after wash, and we had a dozen pairs for the transition to potty training.

 Illustration: Citrus and Mint Designs.